Guide to the Anne Tyler Papers, 1958-2016

 The collection includes manuscript drafts, printed material, holograph manuscripts and typescripts of Tyler's novels and short stories; clippings of articles about Tyler and her writings; serials containing articles by or about Tyler and her work; Tyler's work-related and personal correspondence; and clipping and other materials regarding adaptations of her works, including the movie The Accidental Tourist.
-Later additions include holograph manuscripts of A Patchwork Planet and Noah's Compass; an advance uncorrected proof of Back When We Were Grownups (2001); drafts for Digging to America, The Amateur Marriage, and Back When We Were Grownups, and The Beginner's Goodbye, and A Blue Spool of Thread, Vinegar Girl, and Clock Dance; correspondence between Tyler and her editors and agents; publicity materials; some Tyler family correspondence; book reviews; and book covers.
+Later additions include holograph manuscripts of A Patchwork Planet and Noah's Compass; an advance uncorrected proof of Back When We Were Grownups (2001); drafts for Digging to America, The Amateur Marriage, Back When We Were Grownups, and The Beginner's Goodbye, and A Blue Spool of Thread, Vinegar Girl, and Clock Dance; correspondence between Tyler and her editors and agents; publicity materials; some Tyler family correspondence; book reviews; and book covers.

 The Writings series contains novels, short stories, essays, and book reviews written by Tyler.
 The novels are all in draft form, with the exception of one advance uncorrected proof.
 Arranged in folders by date of publication, the Novels subseries includes drafts of all novels Tyler wrote between 1961 and 2016.
 Most of Tyler's initial drafts are handwritten, as are all of the editing marks.
 She also made notes for herself regarding the characters and locations in her novels.
 Her notes include character details and hand-drawn house floorplans.
 This subseries gives insight into Tyler's writing and editing process.
 The Short Stories & Other Writings subseries includes published and unpublished short stories, clippings, and a booklet of student essays from Tyler's time at Duke University.
 Oversize writings can be found in the Miscellaneous & Oversize Materials series.